Short- and Long-Term Fellowships at the JCB

 The Alexander O. Vietor Memorial Fellowship is for research in early maritime history.

-- The Marie L. and William R. Hartland Fellowship funds research into shipboard mortality in the 18th century.
+- The Marie L. and William R. Hartland Fellowship funds research related to eighteenth-century maritime social history.

 Center for New World Comparative Studies Fellowships are available for scholars engaged in research in the comparative history of the colonial Americas.